 I worked mostly in the carnival set and the big parade.
 Strangely I can only be seen in the train scene when Aaron crashes through the train window:

 Marlon Brando came to visit him two times during the carnival set.
 I recall vividly both of them sitting on a wooden bench and mumbling to each other in true Actor’s Studio style. lol. in fact I can’t recall a time that I worked with Jimmy or Marlon that they were not what to me sounded like mumbling.
 Ok, just having a little fun…. that was the 50s Actor’s Studio method and became much in vogue.
 However, Julie Harris, who played Abra, and I’m sure also came from the Actor’s Studio, spoke to me with a clear endearing girlish charm.
 We had a little chat during one of the meal breaks when I was allowed off the wheel.
-Nor was Richard Davalos, who played Aaron, from the Actor’s studio group.
+Nor was Richard Davalos, who played Aaron, prone to mumbling during his portrayal.
 I got to know Dick fairly well since we were sequestered inside the train for hours while rehearsing and setting up the train shot.
 There is a show in Burbank every 3 months that features old and some new stars in person to sell their autographs and pictures that always gets a huge crowd of fans.
 I attend it every couple of years or so.
-Last year I noticed on their website that Richard Davalos would be there.
+A few years ago I noticed on their website that Richard Davalos would be there.
 I made it a point to go and took along a copy of a set shot I still have of the two of us in the train.
 He was delighted with the photo; we chatted for nearly a half hour and he remembered me from the shoot.
 If you are curious here is the Hollywood Show website:

 Here’s the attendee list for the next show.
 This list will grow as the show time approaches: